About 14 years

 Protecting, Calm, Intelligent

-The Central Asian Shepherd is a dog breed that has been around for thousands of years.
+The Central Asian Shepherd, or Alabai Dog, is a dog breed that has been around for thousands of years.
 If you are looking for a large, loyal protector, then you are in the right place.
 Since the Central Asian Shepherd has evolved due to nature and not with human intervention, they have some powerful natural instincts when it comes to protection.

 The Central Asian Shepherd is a brilliant animal, and there is no question that they will instantly become a member of your family.
 Understanding why a Central Asian Shepherd acts and behaves as it does is an essential step in becoming the owner of one.
 This guide will help you determine if you and your family are ready to bring a Central Asian Shephard home.
-We will help you decide if this dog is the perfect fit for your family.
+We will help you decide if the Alabai Dog is the perfect fit for your family.

 Central Asian Shepherd Puppies – Before You Buy…